-Title: Installing insul ation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with converse relevant legislates standards and guidance to can work and main healthy work possible. urrent, ation, official rry out your atain safe and The learner can: 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to framed sections of buildings in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to framed sections of buildings in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries. emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Installing insul lation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to framed sections of buildings in relation to the following: work and maintain safe and healthy work practices methods of work neutry work produces safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to framed sections of buildings in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries. emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)

-Title: Installing insu lation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment. install insulation to framed sections of buildings.
+Title: Installing insul Installing insulation to framed sections of buildings in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment. install insulation to framed sections of buildings.
 4.2 Check the suitability, compatibility characteristics of the materials, components, fixing and finishes determine if they are moisture open or moisture closed and their impact on the building.
 4.3 Record and report issues or defects 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
 4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: protective sheeting masking materials warning signs public protection equipment Insulation materials sheathing board timber and metal studwork breather membranes and vapour control layers fire stops acoustic treatments plasterboard or finishing board vent sleeves down lighters primers expansion and movement joints, compression joints metal lath and plaster beads seal tapes and joints joint strips and mesh plaster finish sealants mechanical fixing components pre-formed trims all work tools and equipment 4.6 Describe how to confirm that the resources and materials conform to the specification.